 The application of UBI to life and health insurance is also being actively explored.
 For example, the insured's success in achieving quotas on Fitbits and other similar devices can be monitored.
 The use of AI technology can also improve the accuracy of data used to underwrite insurance by providing information about how much we actually drink, smoke and exercise as opposed to what we say we do.

 In a similar vein, insurers are using gamification to enhance these processes.
-Gamification, as the name suggests, involves the inclusion of some gaming experiences into the insurer–client relationship, for example by encouraging the insured to achieve health targets in relation to exercise (among other things) in order to strengthen the relationship between insurer and insured, and introduce risk management elements.
+Gamification, as the name suggests, involves the inclusion of some gaming experiences into the insurer–client relationship by, for example, encouraging the insured to achieve health targets in relation to exercise (among other things), to strengthen the relationship between insurer and insured and introduce risk management elements.
 These techniques also increase the insurer's ability to give insureds the kinds of insurance products that they want.

 While initiatives of this nature will benefit the healthy insured, there is a danger that the use of this personal source data may result in less affordable insurance for less healthy insureds.
 This in turn may lead to regulatory challenges in relation to potential discrimination.
 Particular regulatory issues may also arise in connection with the use of sensitive personal information (called 'special data' in the General Data Protection Regulation (GDPR), which has been supplemented and tailored for the United Kingdom by the Data Protection Act 2018).